Fabrication-Lab/Example-Electronics-Projects/LedSoundFlasher/README.md

 ## 1. Sensor Setup
 <img src="https://cdn-shop.adafruit.com/970x728/2716-04.jpg" style="width:300px;height:auto;">

-In this example we are using a small MEMS breakout board but this can be applied to most audio detecting boards.
+In this example, we use an [Adafruit Silicon MEMS Microphone](https://www.adafruit.com/product/2716) but the basic wiring principle is the same for almost all analog sensors.

  <ul>
   <li>1.
 Connect the Sensor Ground(Black) to ground on the Breadboard or Arduino Board(GND).</li>